Dgrasso96/LeapYear/README.md

 ## About <a name = "about"></a>

-This Java program allows you to determine if a year is a leap year.
+This Java application allows you to determine if a year is a leap year.

 ## Getting Started <a name = "getting_started"></a>